EduMake/unicornhat-colour-exercises/README.md

 * numbers are displayed as images
   * decimal and binary entry for 8 lines (could use the binary addition ui)
 * intro the idea of indexed colour by have the the foreground and background changeble
-  * each colour updaetable through linked inout of binary , hex or decimal
+  * each colour update-able through linked input of binary , hex or decimal
-* The images are displyed on Hats if running
+* The images are displayed on Hats if running

 maybe the task is to make it change the background colour (the foreground is already done) with tests :)